Topology-Aware Surface Reconstruction for Point Clouds: Topological Preliminaries

-Crucially, it is possible to define meaningful distances between diagrams -- this makes it possible to talk about \emph{how far} a given space is from the desired topology, which in turn allows for the optimization of topology over persistence diagrams feasible.
+Crucially, it is possible to define meaningful distances between diagrams.
+This makes it possible to talk about \emph{how far} a given space is from the desired topology, which in turn allows for the optimization of topology over persistence diagrams.
 There is a large literature on distances between diagrams and their respective properties \cite{cohen2007stability,cohen2010lipschitz, bubenik2015statistical}.
-However, we do not use these distances directly, and hence we introduce the specific cost functions which are used in Sections~\ref{sec:top_opt} and \ref{sec:results}.
+However, we do not use these distances directly; instead we introduce specific cost functions used in Sections~\ref{sec:top_opt} and \ref{sec:results}.

 A key ingredient is the existence of an inverse map from the points of the persistence diagram back to $K$